 People with heart failure may be at risk for dangerous heart rhythms.
 These people often receive an implanted defibrillator.

-Most cases of heart failure can be prevented by living a healthy lifestyle and reducing your risk for heart disease.
+Most cases of heart failure can be prevented by living a healthy lifestyle and taking steps aimed at reducing your risk for heart disease..